 ISC class 12 students can find the detailed Chemistry Syllabus on this page.
-The ISC Class 12 Chemistry Syllabus will help students in understanding the topics and concepts which are to be covered under the subject for the academic session.
+The ISC Class 12 Chemistry Syllabus will help students understand the topics and concepts that are to be covered under the subject for the academic session 2021-22.
 Thus, by knowing the topics, they can plan their studies in an organised way.
 Doing so will also help them in scoring high marks in the board exam.
-We have also provided the ISC Syllabus for Class 12 Chemistry in pdf format for free downloading.
-Download it from the link below and students must refer to it every time whenever they sit for studying.
+We have also provided the ISC Syllabus for Class 12 Chemistry for the 2022 year in pdf format.
+Download it for free from the link below.
+Students must refer to the syllabus every time whenever they sit for study.

 Before diving into the syllabus, students must go through the paper pattern.
 So here, we have provided the ISC Class 12 Chemistry exam pattern, along with the mark distribution.

 Mark Distribution of ISC Class 12 Chemistry Syllabus

 ISC Class 12 Chemistry exam is divided into two-part:

 - Theory Paper: It consists of 70 marks and 3 hours of time duration.

 - Chemistry Practicals: It consists of practical (15 marks), project work (10 marks) and practical file (5 marks).

 - Internal choice will be available in two questions of 2 marks each, two questions of 3 marks each and all the three questions of 5 marks each.